Just a Groove (Nomad song)

-"Just a Groove" is a song by English dance music group Nomad, released in 1991 as the third single from their only album, Changing Cabins (1991).
-It was a top 10 hit in Belgium, Greece, the Netherlands and Switzerland.
-In the UK, it peaked at number 16, while on the Eurochart Hot 100, it reached number 25 in May 1991.
+"Just a Groove" is a song by English dance music group Nomad, released in 1991 by Rumour/EMI as the third single from their only album, Changing Cabins (1991).
+It was written by Damon Rochefort and Steve Mac, produced by Rochefort and features vocals by Sharon Dee Clarke.
+The song became a top-10 hit in European countries like Belgium, Greece, the Netherlands and Switzerland.
+In the UK, it peaked at number 16 on the UK Singles Chart, while on the Eurochart Hot 100, it reached number 25 in May 1991.

 Critical reception

-Pop Rescue felt that "this is certainly a funky sounding song and somewhat different from the album’s lead single".
-Phil Cheeseman from Record Mirror wrote, "It's got a rolling beat, the odd burst of saxophone, a rap halfway through and most important of all, those crowd noises to kick it off.
+Upon the release, Phil Cheeseman from Record Mirror wrote, "It's got a rolling beat, the odd burst of saxophone, a rap halfway through and most important of all, those crowd noises to kick it off.
 Another remix of 'Devotion'?
 Well, in a way.
-'Just A Groove' is the brand new single from Nomad, who evidently figured that if a formula's good enough for one hit it'll do for two.
+'Just a Groove' is the brand new single from Nomad, who evidently figured that if a formula's good enough for one hit it'll do for two.
 Showing up main man Damon Rochefort's love of old disco with a cruising string backbone and a chorus that, infuriatingly, not one of us here at Record Mirror Towers can successfully trace back to the '70s disco track it was influenced by.
-'Just A Groove' has enough sass to follow its predecessor.
+'Just a Groove' has enough sass to follow its predecessor.
 But, Sharon Dee Clarke's vocal and its catchy chart appeal notwithstanding, Nomad will, for better or worse, forever be judged on that anthem."